 The Freudenberg foundation (Freudenberg Stiftung GmbH) was founded in 1984.
 Members of the Freudenberg family transferred shares in the Freudenberg company which was exclusively in family ownership, to a non-profit-making foundation.
 The purpose of the foundation is the promotion science and education as well as the intensification of the peaceful coexistence in society.
 The Freudenberg Stiftung makes annual donations of around 1.75 million Euro.
 Since its foundation the foundation has been devoting itself to three theme areas - the integration of cultural minorities, the hostile and discriminating reactions which they are faced with and the promotion of a democratic culture which is the precondition for peaceful coexistence - the promotion of young people who, in particular, for reasons of social discrimination on their way through school and through the system of occupational qualification get into difficulties - the reintegration of the mentally ill in working and professional life as well as the sensitization for their specific problems.
 The focus of the projects are mainly on young people.
 Together with Westdeutscher Rundfunk on behalf of the ARD, the Freudenberg Stiftung established the CIVIS Medienstiftung, in order to provide the proven CIVIS Radio and Television Prize with a permanent basis and to make a new start possible.

 The commissioner for Migration, Refugees and Integration is appointed by the Federal Government and supports it in an independent and advisory function in the further development of the integration policy and the promotion of coexistence of foreign immigrants and Germans.
-Since December 2013 the Minister of State in the Federal Chancellor’s Office Aydan Özuğuz (SPD) has held the position.
-After Heinz Kühn (SPD), Liselotte Funcke and Cornelia Schmalz-Jacobsen (both FDP), Marieluise Beck (Bündnis 90/The Greens) and Prof. Dr. Maria Böhmer (CDU), she is the sixth holder of the office since it was created in 1978.
+Since 2018 the Minister of State in the Federal Chancellor’s Office Annette Widmann-Mauz, MdB (CDU), has held the position.
+After Heinz Kühn (SPD), Liselotte Funcke and Cornelia Schmalz-Jacobsen (both FDP), Marieluise Beck (Bündnis 90/The Greens), Prof. Dr. Maria Böhmer (CDU) and Aydan Özoguz (SPD), she is the seventh holder of the office since it was created in 1978.

 The German Producers Alliance - Film & Television is the independent body which represents the interests of the German producers of film, television and other audiovisual works.
 Within the national and international context, the producers' alliance represents the interests of the producers in relation to politics, users, collective bargaining parties and all bodies of the media and culture sectors.
 The Chairman of the General Board of Management is Alexander Thies, Managing Director is Dr. Christoph E. Palmer.
 The key objectives of the Producers Alliance are the creation of fair conditions of competition for the production and media market as a whole, the improvement the economic and legal environment for film and television producers and the strengthening of a public image of the producers which corresponds with the role of the producer as an economic and creative centre for the production of film, television and other audiovisual works.
 The members of the Producers' Alliance are large and smaller companies, as well as affiliates of corporate groups and broadcasters.
 They produce in the fields of feature film, TV fiction, TV entertainment, animation, advertising and documentary.